Chan Chak

 Andrew Chan Chak KBE (陳策; 2 April 1894 – 31 August 1949) was a Chinese admiral of the Republic of China Navy, best known for his role in a breakout in five Royal Navy torpedo boats from the Japanese occupation of Hong Kong on Christmas Day 1941.

 Career

-A native of Hainan, Chan was a Midshipman in Canton city (now "Guangzhou") during the final years of the Qing Dynasty when he became a committed republican.
+Born on Hainan island, Chan was a Midshipman in Canton (now Guangzhou).
 Throughout the Warlord Era he participated in several naval engagements in Southern China.
 In 1923 he was appointed Commander-in-Chief of the Guangdong Fleet, later renamed the 4th Fleet of the ROC Navy.